danicase/search-movie-react-express/README.md

 ##Run the Repo

-You will need 2 terminal: one to run the little server and one for the client app,
+You will need 2 terminal: one to run the server and one for the client app,

 #### Run the server